Your Legal Advocate

-Errors in administration of prescribed drugs in nursing home settings may involve scenarios such as:
+Errors in the administration of prescribed drugs in nursing home settings may involve scenarios such as:

 • A doctor’s prescribing error, which an overseeing nurse fails to notice and seek correction for.